 Not so long ago Indian and Indian-American writers were all the rage in literary circles.
-Jhumpa Lahiri, Amitav Ghosh, Vikram Seth, Kiran Desai, Arundhati Roy — they all found their way onto the shelves and e-screens of hundreds of thousands of American readers.
+Jhumpa Lahiri, Amitav Ghosh, Vikram Seth, Kiran Desai, Arundhati Roy—they all found their way onto the shelves and e-screens of hundreds of thousands of American readers.
 Today it appears that African writers are showing signs of rivaling their eastern contemporaries, and few among them has achieved as much attention as Chimamanda Ngozi Adichie.
+Her brilliant novel, Half of a Yellow Sun, paints a vivid picture of one of the most consequential events in the history of post-independence Africa.

 Half of a Yellow Sun recounts the events of the 1960s that culminated in the lopsided Biafran war of independence (1967-70) that pitted the ill-equipped Igbo (Ibo) people of southeastern Nigeria against the massive forces of their national government, actively backed by the British.
 This is the gripping story of twin Igbo sisters, Olanna and Kainene, daughters of a Nigerian “Big Man” who has accumulated great wealth through corruption; their lovers, Odenigbo and Richard, the one an Igbo professor of mathematics who preaches revolution, the other a Brit and would-be writer; and young Ugwu, a villager who grows to manhood as Odenigbo’s houseboy.